 Strength represents the physical capabilities of the character.
-It affects how much damage is done in combat, as well as determining how much weight the character can lift or carry.
+It determines how much weight the character can lift or carry.
 Warriors usually have a very high strength score.

 Agility represents the manual dexterity of the character, as well as balance, grace, and the ability to dodge and get out of harm’s way.
-It affects how well the character attacks and defends in physical combat.
-Rogues usually have a very high agility score.
+It affects how well the character attacks and defends in physical combat, and how sneaky the character is, Rogues usually have a very high agility score.

 Speed represents the reaction and movement abilities of characters.
 It determines when characters act in combat, as well as how far they can move in a turn.
 Some characters with exceptionally high speed scores can attack more than once every round.

 Intelligence represents the memory, knowledge, mental acuity, and “book smarts” of characters.
 It determines how well characters solve problems, take tests, and make connections between different people and events.
 It is the characteristic mages use for casting spells.